• Introduction of living environment of each station

 Top 10 cities in Chiba Prefecture you don't want to live in

-Cities in Chiba Prefecture that are considered "undesirable to live in" have a variety of negative factors, such as inconvenient transportation, poor public safety, and low convenience for daily life.
+Cities in Chiba Prefecture that are considered "unwanted to live in" have a variety of negative factors, such as inconvenient transportation, poor public safety, and low convenience for daily life.

-Here, we will introduce the areas that are considered difficult to live in, in a ranking format, based on the opinions of actual residents, online reviews, and various data.
-For those who are considering moving or looking for a home in Chiba Prefecture, it is very important to know in advance which areas are best to avoid.
+Here, we will introduce a ranking of areas that are considered difficult to live in, based on the opinions of actual residents, online reviews, and various data.
+For those considering moving or looking for a home in Chiba Prefecture, it is very important to know in advance which areas should be avoided.

-We will explain in detail why each city on the ranking is difficult to live in and what kind of opinions people have about it.
+We will explain in detail why each city on the ranking is difficult to live in and what kind of opinions are common about it.

 No.1: Around Chiba Station

-While the area around Chiba Station has excellent transport access, many people also say that it is "a town you don't want to live in."
-The main reasons are the congestion in front of the station, the poor security, and the fact that there are many restaurants that are open late at night, making it difficult to live a peaceful life.
-In particular, many women living alone and families say they are worried about walking around at night.
+While the area around Chiba Station has excellent transportation access, many people say it's "a place you don't want to live in."
+The main reasons are the congestion in front of the station, the poor security, and the large number of restaurants that are open late at night, making it difficult to live a peaceful life.
+Many women living alone and families, in particular, have expressed concerns about walking around at night.

-Furthermore, while redevelopment is progressing, old buildings and vacant stores are still noticeable in some areas, giving the impression that the city as a whole lacks unity.
+Furthermore, while redevelopment is progressing, old buildings and vacant stores are still prominent in some areas, giving the impression that the city as a whole lacks unity.

-Nishi-Funabashi Station is a transportation hub with multiple lines, but the area is often rated as "difficult to live in.
-The reasons for this include the chaotic nature of the downtown area around the station, concerns about public safety, and the fact that the station is always crowded due to too many users.
+Nishi-Funabashi Station is a major transportation hub with multiple train lines, but the area is often rated as "difficult to live in."
+Reasons for this include the chaos of the downtown area around the station, concerns about safety, and the station being constantly crowded due to too many users.

 In addition, the crowds and noise issues during rush hour can be stressful, making this an area that people looking for a quieter lifestyle would want to avoid.